Knowledge base

 To completely remove 2FA, refer to this other guide.

-Authenticate each time the browser is opened
+Authenticate each time you open a browser

 To request not to keep cookies when closing browser windows, and therefore request authentication each time you access the Infomaniak Manager when you restart the browser...